SegwayWarrior/Gesture_Recognition_opencv_yolov5/pytorch_classification/README.md

 - Based on lighting and other factors, changing the brightness and contrast of the roi image may be useful.
 To do so use, "--contrast CONTRAST" and "--brightness BRIGHTNESS" where the default values are both 1, meaning no change to original roi.
 - To switch the roi to the other side of the screen, use "--switch-side".
 - To show the roi, use "--show-roi"
+- The original ASL datset can be found here: https://www.kaggle.com/ardamavi/sign-language-digits-dataset